Mission and Vision Statement

 Pam Dixon, Executive Director

 Dixon was formerly a research fellow with the Privacy Foundation at Denver University’s Sturm School of Law.
 There, she researched and wrote about technology-related privacy issues.
 Dixon has written extensively about technology both as a book author and as a former columnist for the San Diego Union Tribune.
-Ms. Dixon has written eight books for major publishers, including two critically acclaimed books about technology and consumers.
+Ms. Dixon has written nine books for major publishers, including two critically acclaimed books about technology and consumers.
 Her books include titles for Random House / Times Books, among other major publishers.
 Dixon’s most recent book is Online Privacy, published in fall 2011 and co-authored with longtime writing collaborator Robert Gellman.
 Dixon’s first book was a finalist for the Computer Press Awards.
 Her book on distance education is a classic and is used in college classrooms today.
 Dixon has testified before Congress and Federal agencies, and is frequently quoted in the media regarding privacy and security issues.
 A selection of her press clippings are located here.

 Marianne Fitzpatrick, MBA, Senior Project Manager